 Table Hosts are integral to the success of Circle and have helped us raise thousands of dollars over the years for our domestic violence services.
-The goal of a Table Host is to (literally) bring people to the table who would be willing to learn more about YWCA’s mission and make a financial contribution to support YWCA’s domestic violence services.
+In this key role, you will invite people from your circle who would be interested in or benefit from learning more about YWCA’s mission.
+As a host, you’re instrumental in expanding our community of financial supporters, directly enabling YWCA to make a lasting difference in the lives of those we serve.

-Please use the information provided below to equip you in hosting a table at the 28th Annual Circle Event.
-You can contact our Engagement Coordinator, Emily McCorkle, at emccorkle@ywcaerew.org with any questions you may have.
+Please use these links for all the information you need to equip you to be Table Host at the 29th Annual Circle Event or contact our Engagement Coordinator, Emily McCorkle at emccorkle@ywcanein.org for more information.

 ▢ Brainstorm friends, colleagues, and other network connections that might be interested in sitting at your table at Circle.

 ▢ Attend the event!
-Try and arrive right at 11:30 or a few minutes before to welcome your attendees and help them find your table.
-Answer questions at the event and collect donations from your attendees.
+Try and arrive right at 11:00 or a few minutes before to welcome your attendees and help them find your table.
+Answer questions at the event and encourage them to participate in the donation portion of the program

 Why should you come to Circle?